antony/sveltekit-adapter-browser-extension/README.md

 ## Usage

-Install with `npm i -D sveltekit-adapter-browser-extension`, then add the adapter to your `svelte.config.js`, and set the appDir to something without an underscore:
+Install with `npm i -D sveltekit-adapter-browser-extension`, then add the adapter to your `svelte.config.js`.

+Some additional configuration is required for this adapter to work - you need to (1) set ``appDir`` to something without an underscore and (2) tell kit to prerender its pages by default:

 ```js
 // svelte.config.js